approov/shipfast-api-protection/README.md

 detection in our mobile app
-1. The lack of TLS certificate-pinning implemented in such a way that it is not trivial for an attacker to simply replace the set of trusted certificates and enable a MitM proxy to steal sensitive data in-flight
+1. The lack of TLS certificate-pinning implemented in such a way that it is not trivial for an attacker to simply replace the set of trusted certificates or certificate fingerprint 'pins' and enable a MitM proxy to steal sensitive data in-flight
 1. The use of standard, out-of-the-box, platform-provided cryptographic functions; the SHA256 HMAC in our case which is typically not obfuscated as it is public library API